Explore our unique & forgotten heritage

 Stop and ponder at the little hamlet of Matkau, now a disused, dry, dusty railway station and dwell on the 20,000 troops, 15,000 porters and over 100,000 horses/mules who camped there during the build up to the 1915 Salita Hill battle; examine the bunker on top of Salaita while enjoy the vast African view; observe the Baobab tree used by a broken hearted lady to take pot shots at the enemy; re-enact a sentry crouched in a defensive position on the lip of Crater Fort and listen for the spine chilling roars of the 'Man Eaters of Tsavo’.

-This is a glimpse of a Kenyan WW1 Battlefield Safari, a unique mixture of historic facts, and colourful wonders of Kenya’s amazing wildlife, flora and fauna.
+This is a glimpse of a Kenyan First World War Battlefield tour, a unique mixture of historic facts, and colourful wonders of Kenya’s amazing wildlife, flora and fauna.

 Read about the actions and tribulations of a British Empire army at war against an enterprising, adventurous enemy in James G Willson's illustrated diary of the Campaign - Guerrillas of Tsavo.